Warner Bros. Entertainment Inc. v. RDR Books: Pre-trial

-The book is not simply a cut and paste of the Lexicon website.
-The entries on the website provide much more detailed and complete information than the entries in the book.
-We took the information on the site and did a lot of editing, condensing, and in some cases complete rewriting.
-We avoided direct quotations whenever we could and clearly cited any quotations that we kept in.
-In the case of entries from Rowling's own "encyclopedia"-style books, we intentionally left a lot out and urged readers in the introduction to the book to go buy her books for the complete information ...
-While I was working on the Lexicon book, I received assurances from several copyright and intellectual property experts that the book we were creating was legal.

 Vander Ark dismissed Rowling's claim to copyright:

-Part of the problem all along has been the automatic assumption on the part of many that Rowling has the right to completely control anything written about the Harry Potter world.
-That's quite a huge power grab on her part and from everything I can tell, not legal.
-You and I are part of a subculture that lives off the creative work of others.
-We always try to do that in a legal and respectful way.
-However, if Rowling manages to extend her reach that far into our subculture, she will choke us off very quickly.
-And if she doesn't, what's to stop the next person from taking this legal precedent to even more dangerous places?

 On 8 February 2008, RDR Books published their official memorandum in response to Warner Bros injunction, saying, in part, "[Rowling] appears to claim a monopoly on the right to publish literary reference guides, and other non-academic research, relating to her own fiction.
 This is a right no court has ever recognized.
 It has little to recommend it.
 If accepted, it would dramatically extend the reach of copyright protection, and eliminate an entire genre of literary supplements."

 Rowling and Warner Bros. responded on 27 February, saying, "The book consists of 400 pages of material taken from the series.
 Its 2437 entries use the series' fictional facts, long plot summaries and paraphrased character descriptions, all of which is actionable," and that, "RDR's argument that the book is "transformative" is wrong because ... the book does not create "new information, new aesthetics, new insights and understandings."
 The statement also claimed that Warner Bros "have shown that the book is devoid of analysis, commentary or anything else rising to the level of scholarship," and that, "Of the book's 2437 entries, 2034 simply lift information straight from the series."